So you clicked on something called "Can't be arsed". You already know what you're in for. Let's not waste each other's time pretending otherwise.

 Creativity, the actual research kind, does not fall out of the sky.
 Nobody has ever invented anything out of an empty skull.
 Every "original" idea is a remix.
 You cram an obscene amount of what already exists into your head, and THEN, only then, you spot the gap nobody noticed, the contradiction, the question nobody could be arsed to ask.
 You cannot find the hole in a field you have never walked through.
 "Standing on the shoulders of giants" isn't a humble little fridge magnet quote, it is the literal mechanism.
 The boring intake IS the raw material.
 No intake, no output.
 You can't fire a gun you never loaded and then stand there looking shocked at it.

 Theory itself was never the enemy.
 Cramming theory to vomit onto an answer sheet is NOT the same animal as learning theory because some problem you actually give a shit about is standing over you demanding it.
 Research wires the theory straight into a live question you're chasing.
 Exams rip it out of every context it ever had and make you memorize it for a Tuesday.
 One of those builds something.
 The other is storage and retrieval with a deadline stapled to it.
 They feel completely different because they ARE completely different.
-So no, I wasn't wrong that exams feel creatively dead.
-I was wrong about why.
-It was never the theory.
-It's the format.

 Summer.
 For real.
 To mess about, go to the beach, switch the brain off for five consecutive minutes... and then go completely feral on these projects.
 Things have to move.
 Stuff has to ship.
 I'm sick of it all living rent free in my head.